AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

 path.
 By default this is just ```pcotplugins``` in the user's home directory, but it can be changed by editing the ```.pcot.ini``` file in that directory and modifying the ```pluginpath``` value in the ```Locations``` section.
-This should be a colon-separated list of directories.
+This should be a semicolon-separated list of directories.

 @@@warning
 You may be tempted to use quotes in the names of you plugin directories: